 If you are experiencing a vision problem and need advice or treatment from an accomplished New Jersey eye doctor, please contact Patel Eye Associates online or call us directly as 732.985.5009 to schedule an appointment with Dr. Hitesh Patel or Dr. Himanshu Shah.

-Everyone suffers dry eyes, itchy eyes, or blurred vision from time to time.
-In most cases, this is not a serious problem.
-People who have allergies can usually remedy their discomfort with over the counter allergy medication or eye drops.
+In most cases, routine issues like dry eyes or blurred vision are not a serious problem.
+People who have allergies, for instance, can usually remedy eye discomfort with over-the-counter medication or eye drops.

-However, there are some people whose eye problems can mean more serious eye conditions.
-Patients of the experienced Middlesex County, New Jersey eye doctors at Patel Eye Associates can find relief and answers by scheduling an eye appointment today.
+But some other people experience more serious eye problems.
+For them, the experienced New Jersey eye doctors at Patel Eye Associates can provide answers and solutions.

 - Central Retinal Vein Occlusion

 - Central Retinal Artery Occlusion